prof-spock/Reaper-LTBVC-Plugins/README.md

 [LilypondToBandVideoConverter][reference:ltbvc]
 tool chain for generating notation videos from arrangement text files.

-The six scripts provide the following services:
+The scripts provide the following services:

   - *AdaptTracksToLTBVCConventions.lua:* applies specific theme and
     layouts to the tracks and routes audio according to LTBVC